 Kathy's House is governed by a dedicated Board of Directors comprised of community leaders, health care representatives, and family members of Kathy Vogel Kuettner.

-The father of Kathy Vogel Kuettner, Dick served as Executive Director beginning on July 1, 2001 when Kathy’s House opened, until the summer of 2012.
-In following the wish of Kathy, Dick’s vision was to create a safe, comfortable, and affordable place for families and patients to stay with a home-like atmosphere.
-It was this vision of Dick Vogel that transformed Kathy’s House into the vital organization that it is today.
+The father of Kathy Vogel Kuettner, Dick Vogel served as Executive Director beginning on July 1, 2001 when Kathy’s House opened, until the summer of 2012.
+In following the wishes of Kathy, Dick’s vision was to create a safe, comfortable, and affordable place for families and patients to stay within a home-like atmosphere.
+It was this vision that transformed Kathy’s House into the vital organization that it is today.

 - Marilyn Thiet - Chair, Founder & President, EDGE Performance Acceleration

 - Anthony Anzelmo - Secretary, Attorney/Partner, Husch Blackwell LLP

 - Jack Anick - Treasurer, Owner, Anick & Associates

 - Glen Van Fossen - Immediate Past Chair, Retired, Pfizer Sales Manager

 - Mark Filla - Senior Vice President, The Filla Latzke Group at Ameriprise

 - Elizabeth Forman - Owner, Endwell Associates

 - Ran Hoth - Retired, President, WI Better Business Bureau